Skin Cancer Clinic Perth

 Fortunately, skin cancer is always almost curable if detected and treated early enough.
 Our team of skin cancer experts can assist you in the process of being tested and treated for skin cancer.

-What does skin cancer looks like?
+What does skin cancer look like?

 Why you should get a skin check

-Early detection and prompt treatment can prevent skin cancer from spreading and becoming life-threatening.
-It is recommended to have a skin check at least once a year, or more often if you have a higher risk of skin cancer.
-Practicing sun protection and avoiding tanning beds are also essential for reducing the risk of skin cancer.
+We recommend having a skin check at least once a year, or more often if you have a history of sun exposure or family history of skin cancer.
+Practicing sun protection and avoiding tanning beds are also essential for lowering your risk of skin cancer.

 During your skin cancer screening appointment, our healthcare professionals will conduct a thorough examination of your skin.
 This will include checking any moles or lesions that you may have on your body.
-We use a specialized tool called a dermatoscope to examine the skin in detail and look for any abnormalities that may be indicative of skin cancer.
+We use a specialised tool called a dermatoscope to examine the skin in detail and look for any abnormalities that may be indicative of skin cancer.

-Typical treatments that can occur on the day include cryotherapy (freezing), diathermy (burning) and simple biopsies.
 Depending on the outcome of your test, you might be required to do a follow-up session.

 There are several risk factors that can increase a person’s likelihood of developing skin cancer.
 Regardless of risk factors, it is advisable for everyone to examine their own skin regularly and scheduled in regular skin checks by your doctor.
 The following are some of the risk factors for skin cancers: